Schokobaer06/BattleOfGods/models/test models/recipe/readme.md

 ```
 >`type` - The type of the recipe.
 This should always be `battleofgods:default_recipe`.<br>

 >`group` - The group of the recipe.
-This is used to group recipes together in the recipe book.<br>
+Says which type of crafting station/gui/etc. will be needed to craft the item.<br>
 >>usable types:<br>`workbench`

 >`category` - The category of the recipe.
 This is used to group recipes together in the recipe book.
 Default is `misc`.<br>